FORA Solutions in Practice

 Researchers assessed the efficacy of TACM using the FORA 2-in-1 telehealth system in a rural population of adults with poorly controlled type 2 diabetes.
 Medication was titrated regularly based on remote monitoring of blood glucose and blood pressure.
 Patients enrolled in the TACM group had significantly lower HbA1c levels at six months (-0.99, P = 0.024) and a significantly faster rate of blood glucose improvement than patients enrolled under usual care (-0.16, P = 0.038).
 Researchers determined the intervention improved patient-provider communication, patient access to care and medication adherence.

 An Agency for Healthcare Research and Quality review found remote monitoring was consistently associated with benefits for chronic conditions, including:

 Remote Patient Monitoring Leads to Improved Patient Outcomes

-Patients with chronic diseases are good candidates for remote monitoring.
+Patients with chronic diseases are good candidates for remote patient monitoring.
 Chronic disease care requires frequent assessments, yet these patients may experience barriers to the appointments where assessments traditionally occur.
-Remote monitoring helps bridge this gap while also providing a more detailed picture of patient health.
+Remote patient monitoring helps bridge this gap while also providing a more detailed picture of patient health.

-When merged with technology such as the FORA 24/7 HealthView Telehealth system on the clinical side, remote monitoring supports the care management that is so important to chronic disease outcomes.
+When merged with technology such as the FORA 24/7 HealthView Telehealth system on the clinical side, remote patient monitoring supports the care management that is so important to chronic disease outcomes.
 Clinicians who have the ability to access real-time changes in these metrics can modify medications, talk with patients, arrange necessary appointments or take other actions to stop a potential problem.